thoughtbot/superglue/README.md

 How should you structure your store?
 Should I replicate my business models, like `User`, on the client side?
 Use an [ORM](https://github.com/tommikaikkonen/redux-orm) to manage it?
 How much should I denormalize or normalize?
 How much business logic should I bring over?

-Breezy's answer is to leave the business model to where they belong, on the backend, and just deal with cross-cutting presentational fragments.
+Breezy's answer is to leave most of your business logic to the backend, and instead, deal with cross-cutting presentational fragments on the frontend.
 In other words, lets talk in terms of "updating the user email at each page header", instead of "updating the email in the user model".

 Why?